jamesplease/redux-resource/docs/introduction/core-concepts.md

 One of the features of resourceful-redux is that it provides a way to keep metadata organized.
 The system isn't too complicated: the metadata of a resource is stored separately from the resource's attributes.
-Also, there is a location to store metadata about the list of resources itself, too.
+You can also store metadata on a per-request basis.

 ### Requests